-The truth is, it takes 10 minutes.
-Ten.
-Minutes.
+The truth is, it takes 10-15 minutes.
 I spent a little time making a master spreadsheet of assignments and how frequently I want each thing tackled, and I use that as a quick reference.
 It literally takes me ten minutes (max) to look at the spreadsheet and write down the assignments for all three of my school-agers.

 If I really can’t carve out ten minutes to do this, I skip sweeping the floor, folding the laundry, or checking Facebook, and I do this instead.
 It’s worth it.

 “Why should I write it out when I could just print out a checklist?”

 Because something about the act of writing it out by hand triggers the brain to engage.
 When I’m writing my 13-year-old’s assignments out, I can tell that I’m giving her too much work when it’s taking me a while to write or the paper is filling up.
 It’s so easy to just pop in one more assignment on a spreadsheet on your computer.
 It’s harder to make the space when you’re writing it out by hand.

 Also, writing it out means I’m constantly in touch with where each child is in each of his or her subjects.
 Instead of just giving an assignment that says “do the next math assignment,” it says “do lesson 14.”

 See that box before the math assignment?
 That’s what this child checks off when she’s done.
 The box after the assignment means that I need to check it off for her to really be “done” for the day.
 If she made a lot of errors, the next day’s assignment will likely be “Watch lesson 14 one more time and make corrections to yesterday’s assignment.”